epigeneticstoocean/AE17_Cvirginica_MolecularResponse/01A_RNA_processing.md

 ## Step 3 - Mapping with STAR <a name="three"></a>

 ### Overview
-STAR maps trimmed reads to the index created in the previous steps.
+Map samples to reference genome with two-step STAR mapping protocol.

 **Additional Thoughts and Performance**
 * This will likely take a long time and require extensive RAM (>30GB), so will likely need to be done on a computing cluster.
-* It would be a good idea to create a dettachable session via tmux as each sample takes ~2-3 hours to process.
+* It would be a good idea to create a dettachable session via tmux as each sample takes ~1-2 hours to process.

 **Input**:

-* Sample Reads (trimmed and QCed)
+* Post trimming and QC reads reads (trimmed and QCed)
-    * Stored as `.fq.gz` format
+    * Files stored as `.fq.gz` format
     * Forward Read Example : `P1_17005.R1.fq.gz`
     * Reverse Read Example : `P1_17005.R2.fq.gz`
-* Index Folder (from previous step)
+* Reference index Folder (from previous step)

 ### **Step 3.1** : Start STAR mapping 1st Pass